googlearchive/observe-js/README.md

 ### Why observe-js?

 observe-js is a library for observing changes in JavaScript data.
-It exposes a high-level API and uses Object.observe if available, and otherwise performs dirty-checking.
+It exposes a high-level API and uses Object.observe if available, and otherwise performs dirty-checking. observe-js requires ECMAScript 5.
 ### Basic Usage

 Path observation: